The Double Transpose of the Ruelle Operator: Invariant Measures and Integrable Eigenfunctions

 \begin{proof} Since $\mu(A)=\xi_{f}(1_{A}\nu)$, for each Borel set $A$ it follows that $\mu\ll \nu$.
-To prove \eqref{auto-func-L1-RN} it is enough to apply Theorem 11 in \cite{CL-rcontinuas-2016}.
-Since the proof of this theorem is simple, for the convenience of the reader, we repeat the arguments below.
+The proof of \eqref{auto-func-L1-RN} is similar to the one given in \cite{CLS20}.
+Since it is simple, for the convenience of the reader, we repeat the arguments below.

 For any continuous function $\varphi$ we have

 \end{proof}